thingsboard/thingsboard.github.io/docs/edge/what-is-edge.md

  ![image](/images/edge/overview/update_dashboard.svg)

- - **Local storage** to store data from the devices on the edge if there is no internet connection and push to the cloud updates once connection restored.
+ - **Local storage** to store data from the edge devices on the edge if there is no active connection to cloud and push to the cloud updates once connection restored.

 ThingsBoard Edge inherits features from ThingsBoard CE/PE to provide you the same experience how to connect, manage and process data from your devices.